Listen to this article:

 - Exhale and round forward into a C-shape, using your linked forearms to brace against each other and suck your stomachs inward, leaning back until you feel a nice stretch

 Seated Forward Fold with Partner

-Release and warm up your hamstrings and low back with this modification of paschimottanasana.
-There are several modifications depending on each partner’s flexibility.
+Release and warm up your hamstrings and lower back with this modification of paschimottanasana.
+Several modifications depend on each partner’s flexibility.

-- Sit facing each other with your legs in a straddle position (wide V) position, touching feet
+- Sit facing each other with your legs in a straddle (wide V) position, touching your feet

 - If you are different heights, adjust the width of your legs to accommodate